-- However, if the case involved a motor vehicle accident, then the carrier must proceed with subrogation as if it provided No Fault benefits.
-For any PIP eligible benefits up to the maximum available coverage or the statutory minimum the WC carrier must subrogate directly against the tortfeasor's liability carrier.
-In addition the carrier's subrogation claim is second in priority to the claimant's settlement.
-If coverage is exhausted in the liability case, then the No Fault subrogation is extinguished. - Settlement and release by the claimant of the third party is not a bar to a recovery action by the carrier.
-Settlement of the third-party case by the claimant prior to payment of workers' compensation is not an election of remedies and the carrier would be entitled to a credit in the amount of the settlement.
+- For any PIP eligible benefits, the WC carrier must subrogate directly against the tortfeasor's liability carrier. after the claimant settles.
+The carrier's subrogation claim is second in priority to the claimant's settlement.
+If coverage is exhausted in the liability case, then the PIP eligible portion of the lien is extinguished. - Settlement and release by the claimant of the third party is not a bar to a recovery action by the carrier.
+Settlement of the third-party case by the claimant prior to payment of workers' compensation is not an election of remedies and the carrier would be entitled to a credit in the amount of the settlement